particledatagroup/hep-resources/README.md

 The data from HEPData can also be accessed through INSPIRE.
 A new enhanced service was recently developed in collaboration with CERN.

 * [CERN Open Data](https://opendata.cern.ch):
     The CERN Open Data portal provides data from real collision events, as well as simulated and simplified datasets, produced by the experiments at the LHC, virtual machines to reproduce the analysis environment, and software to process the data.
-It serves over 2 PB of data in total and encourages their use for both educational and research purposes.
+It serves over 2 PB of data in total and encourages the use of this data for both educational and research purposes.

 * [DOE Data Explorer](https://www.osti.gov/dataexplorer):
     DOE Data Explorer is the Office of Scientific and Technical Information (OSTI) search tool for finding U.S. Department of Energy-funded, publicly available, scientific data records submitted by data centers, repositories, and other organizations funded by the Department.